 In 2007, President Bush appointed Ron to the State Department Cultural Property Committee to advise the President on diplomatic matters regarding international art and antiquities.
 He served through December 2011.

-Currently, Ron is a screenwriter and producer of the movie version of his book SAME KIND OF DIFFERENT AS ME to be released digitally Feb.
-6 2018 and on DVD/Bluray Feb.
-20 2018.
+Currently, Ron is the screenwriter and producer of the movie version of his book SAME KIND OF DIFFERENT AS ME, which can be found on Netflix and Amazon.

 Even though only 8 critics panned the movie with comments like, "The very horrible complexities of racism and intolerance are simplified in ways inherent to many a Hollywood and faith-based film, all in the aim of glib uplift that may salve the individual spirit but solves absolutely nothing."